macarey/soles4souls-twilio-demo/docs/twilio-setup.md

 ## Testing the Integration

-### 1. Test Order Lookup
+### 1. Test Donation Lookup
-Send message: "Where is my order ORD-001?"
+Send message: "Where is my donation DON-001?"
-Expected: AI should look up the order and provide status information.
+Expected: AI should look up the donation and provide status and impact information.

-### 2. Test Return Processing
+### 2. Test Volunteer Scheduling
-Send message: "I want to return my shoes"
+Send message: "I want to volunteer for opportunity VOL-001"
-Expected: AI should ask for order ID and guide through return process.
+Expected: AI should ask for volunteer details and guide through scheduling process.

-### 3. Test Store Hours
+### 3. Test Impact Stories
-Send message: "What are your store hours?"
+Send message: "Show me recent impact stories"
+Expected: AI should provide recent success stories and program metrics.

+### 4. Test Drop-off Locations
+Send message: "Where can I drop off donations in Nashville?"
-Expected: AI should provide store hours and location information.
+Expected: AI should provide drop-off locations, hours, and donation guidelines.

-### 4. Test Escalation
+### 5. Test Escalation
 Send message: "I want to speak to a human agent"
 Expected: AI should acknowledge and initiate escalation process.